 The chemical composition of steel bars is to comply with the requirements given in Table 2.1.26.
+5. Mechanical properties

 The mechanical properties of steel bars are to comply with the following requirements.

 (1) The tensile test of steel bars is to comply with the requirements given in Table 2.1.27.